FullByte/FullByte.github.io/SECURITY.md

 ## Supported Versions

-These are the supported versions of the wiki
+These are the supported versions of the website:

 | Version  | Supported          |
 | -------- | ------------------ |